NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Sindhuja Vilipala
  Worked on trignometric functions and inverse functions.
 I have faced some errors while working with inverse functions

+ ###### Srujan Kumar Reddy Yeruva
+ Glitches for Speech Synthesis as the computer is unable to speak smaller results.

 -----------------------------------------------------------------------------------------------------
 #### October 12th